Public pools and spas

 All people who use public swimming pools and spa pools are susceptible to infection through cuts, wounds, ingestion and inhalation.
 Public pools are more likely to be contaminated than domestic swimming pools because more people use them.
 The physical, chemical and bacteriological properties in swimming pools need to be managed and these change constantly, so public pools and spas must be regularly tested.

-According to the Act and Regulation, all public swimming pool operators must undertake:
+According to the Act and Regulation, all public swimming pool operators must carry out:

 - microbiological testing